bhisaac/5eFP/5eFP-SRD.md

 **Keen Senses.** You gain advantage on Perception checks.

-**Fey Ancestry.** You have advantage on saving throws against being charmed, and magic can’t put you to sleep.
+**Fey Ancestry.** You have advantage on ability checks against being charmed, and magic can’t put you to sleep.

 **Trance.** Elves don’t need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 (The Common word for such meditation is “trance.”)
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.